 Receivables as of June 30, 2018, consisted of subsidies from federal, state, local, and other sources.
 All receivables are considered collectible due to the stable condition of the federal, state, and local programs.
-Other sources consist mainly of funds due from the School District of Philadelphia.

 A summary of receivables is as follows: